CPapadim/cpapadim.github.io/index.md

 <div class="section-content">
 <h2>Signal Processing Toolkit</h2>

 When the Snyder Laboratory wanted to expand into analysis of local field potentials, I stepped up to develop this package to help me and other lab mates analyze and understand how brains work.
-It can analyze `time series` of action potentials and local field potentials from the brain in both the `frequency` and `time` domains to help users uncover how these different brain signals relate to each other and contribute to driving behavior.
+It can analyze <code class="highlighter-rouge">time series</code> of action potentials and local field potentials from the brain in both the <code class="highlighter-rouge">frequency</code> and <code class="highlighter-rouge">time</code> domains to help users uncover how these different brain signals relate to each other and contribute to driving behavior.
 <br><br>
 <a href="https://github.com/CPapadim/Signal-Processing-Toolkit">Signal Processing Toolkit</a>
 <br><br>